MasterVentures/cea-docs/docs/api/asyncapi.md

 #### `subscribe` Operation

-*When there are errors in the Orderbook message, this channel will return an error*

 ##### Message

-*When something's wrong with the Orderbook message*
+*When there are errors in the Orderbook message, this channel will return an error.*

 ###### Payload